The grant application is open May 1 - June 15.

 - Project title.
 This may include name of equipment or training.

 - Project timeline and funding sources.
-What is the timeline of your project? (i.e., when is equipment expected to be purchased or when is training expected to take place) Include any additional funding sources for this project.
+Describe the project timeline (i.e., when is equipment expected to be purchased or when is training expected to take place).
+Include any additional funding sources for this project.
 (5 points)

 - Acknowledgement.
 Describe how the Wisconsin Public Service Foundation will be recognized (news release, banners at community event, etc.).
 (5 points)

 - Budget attachment.
 A simple budget or equipment/training quote from vendor is required.
 This could include an invoice, quote, pictures of product and/or descriptions from website/vendor.
 Include full cost of equipment or training.

 - Lifesaving equipment such as AED, Jaws of Life, CO and natural gas measuring equipment, thermal imaging cameras, pediatric IV kits, night-vision cameras and job-related safety gear, including masks, helmets, coveralls and fire resistant suits, ballistic vests, etc.